A or An

-COVID-19 is an illness that can affect the lungs and airways.
+COVID-19 refers to the “coronavirus disease 2019” and is a disease that can affect the lungs and airways.
 It is caused by a type of coronavirus.

-Coronavirus is lower case.
-Refer to “coronavirus (COVID-19)” in the first instance of each section, followed by “COVID-19” in subsequent mentions in the same section.
+Coronavirus is lower case unless at the start of a sentence.
+Refer to “coronavirus (COVID-19)” in the first instance of each section of your article or bulletin.

 Dependant (noun) or dependent (adjective)